 Providers may communicate changes to their rate enhancement level at any time during the year.
-If providers are assigned a new participation level by HHSC outside the typical timeframe, they must submit the updated level in writing to Superior requesting a change in participation level.
+For providers that are assigned a new participation level by HHS for PAS or DAHS services, these providers must submit the updated level in writing to Superior requesting a change in participation level.

-Superior will verify the new participation level using the list as published on the HHSC website under the Attendant Compensation Rate Enhancement webpage.
+Superior will verify the new participation level using the list as published on the HHS website under the Attendant Compensation Rate Enhancement webpage.
+All rate enhancement level changes are effective the month following the month the notice was provided to Superior.
+Rate enhancement level changes are made prospectively, and will not be made retrospectively.

-Note: Without an affidavit on file, Superior cannot process a rate change.
+Please note: Without an affidavit on file, Superior cannot process a rate change.
 Providers will need to submit an affidavit with their level change for the remaining plan year, if there is none on file.
-The affidavit will be valid from September 1 through August 31 of each year.